leonardomagalhaes21/feup-CPD/assign2/docs/README.md

 1. The **Server** listens for incoming connections on a specified port and creates a default "general" room at startup.
 2. Upon connection, the server creates a **Virtual Thread** to handle the client independently.
 3. The client must first **authenticate**.
 The server verifies credentials against a predefined list from the users file.
 4. Authenticated clients can **interact with rooms**.
-The server maintains a global Map of rooms.
+The server maintains a global Map of rooms protected by a `ReentrantReadWriteLock`.
-5. Each **Room** object manages its own set of members and maintains a message history (limited to the most recent 100 messages).
+5. Each **Room** object manages its own set of members and maintains a message history (limited to the most recent 100 messages), protected by its own `ReentrantReadWriteLock`.
+6. For operations that update room state (adding/removing users, adding messages), the room's write lock is acquired.
+7. For operations that only read room state (listing members, retrieving history), the room's read lock is acquired.
+8. When broadcasting messages, a snapshot of room members is taken under a read lock, then the lock is released before sending messages to improve concurrency.
-6. Users can create their own rooms, join existing rooms, or leave rooms using commands.
+9. Users can create their own rooms, join existing rooms, or leave rooms using commands.
-7. When a client sends a **message**, the server adds it to the room's history and broadcasts it to all room members.
-8. The system provides notifications when users join or leave rooms.
+10. The system provides notifications when users join or leave rooms.

 ## Future Enhancements

-- **Phase 4:** Concurrency control using ReentrantReadWriteLock for thread-safe room operations
 - **Phase 5:** AI-powered rooms with Ollama integration
 - **Phase 6:** Secure communication using TLS/SSL encryption
 - **Phase 7:** Additional refinements and error handling enhancements